jessevig/bertviz/README.md

 (See [requirements.txt](https://github.com/jessevig/bertviz/blob/master/requirements.txt))

 ## Execution
-##### Running locally:
+##### Running locally (recommended):
 ```
 git clone https://github.com/jessevig/bertviz.git
 cd bertviz
 jupyter notebook
 ```
 Click on any of the sample notebooks.
-Note that the sample notebooks do not cover all Huggingface models, but the execution code should be similar for those not included.
+Note that the sample notebooks do not cover all Huggingface models, but the code should be similar for those not included.
+The tool is designed for visualizing shorter sentences and may fail if the input text is very long.
 ##### Running from Colab:

 See the example Colab scripts above, as the code differs slightly from the local notebook versions.